autorope/donkeycar/docs/parts/about.md

 # What is a Part

-A part Python class that wraps a functional component of a vehicle.
+A part is a Python class that wraps a functional component of a vehicle.

 These include: